From the

 1600x900@2x.png

-The United States is a global leader in managing our fisheries resources and producing sustainable seafood for domestic and global markets thanks in large part to the Magnuson Stevens Fishery Management and Conservation Act, or more commonly known as “the MSA.”
+The United States is the global leader in sustainable seafood production and science-based fisheries management—thanks in large part to the Magnuson-Stevens Fishery Conservation and Management Act (MSA).

 SH-tan-bg.jpg